Cleaning the Z-axis

 - Remove the building plate and resin vat

-- Turn the lead screw by hand clockwise and counterclockwise and check if the lead screw turns freely without any jamming
+- Turn the ball screw by hand clockwise and counterclockwise to check for any jamming

-- If the lead screw is stuck and cannot be turned by hand, it may be due to resin seeping into the motor and causing it to become trapped.
+- If the coupling does not move, it may be due to resin seeping into the motor and causing it to become trapped.

-Note: Regular maintenance of the Z-axis and lubrication can prevent this issue from occurring.
-For more information, check out [Sonic Mighty 4K] Cleaning the Z-axis
+Regular maintenance of the Z-axis and lubrication can prevent this issue from occurring.

 By following these steps, you can easily check the Z-axis on your device and determine whether they need to be repaired or replaced.